Secure Text Messaging For Healthcare

 - Patient Centric Messaging - integrates with your health system’s ADT feed to pull more patient information into the thread.

-- Halo Gatekeeper – allows authorized staff to screen messages when a clinician is unavailable (ie. in surgery, with a patient, etc.), so there are less interruptions and delays of care.
+- Halo Gatekeeper – allows authorized staff to screen messages when a clinician is unavailable (ie. in surgery, with a patient, etc.), so there are fewer interruptions and delays of care.

-- Auto-forwarding with Sender Notification – allows clinicians to forward messages to another provider for a period of time.
+- Auto-forwarding with Sender Notification – allows clinicians to forward secure text messages to another healthcare provider for a period of time.
 The sender will be notified ahead of time in case they don’t want to send to the covering clinician.

 - Message Attachments – attach documents, high-resolution photos, videos and voice memos when texting isn’t enough.